 Responsive Web Design vs. Adaptive Web Design

 Let there be no doubt – we live in the Age of the Customer.
-Multi-channel and multi-device behavior now dictates that a business must deliver digital experiences that match every possible user context.
+Multi-channel and multi-device behavior now dictate that a business must deliver digital experiences that match every possible user context.

 Currently, responsive web design (RWD) is a popular method to accomplish this.
 RWD allows web applications (websites) to correctly format on any screen size.